Convention of 1833: Proceedings

 The Convention of 1833 was called to order on April 1, 1833, in San Felipe de Austin.
 By coincidence, on that day, Santa Anna was inaugurated as the new President of Mexico.
 Delegates elected William H. Wharton, a "known hothead," as president of the convention who had lost his bid to be president of the previous convention.
 The historian William C. Davis describes Wharton's election as "a public declaration that while Austin was still respected, his moderate course would no longer be followed."

 On the first day, several delegates addressed the convention to justify the recent Texian actions.
 Many argued that the expulsion of most garrisons in the region was not an act of disloyalty to Mexico but instead resistance to a particular form of governance.
 Sam Houston, who represented Nacogdoches, commented, "Santa Anna was only a name used as an excuse for resistance to oppression."
-Several delegates argued that the recently-concluded civil war had left Mexico in too much turmoil to provide effective rule for Texas.
+Several delegates argued that the recently concluded civil war had left Mexico in too much turmoil to provide effective rule for Texas.
 Echoing the American Revolution slogan "no taxation without representation," one delegate insisted that Texas was not bound by Mexican laws since its settlers had no representation.
 That delegate overlooked the fact that Texas had been granted two representatives to the Coahuila y Tejas legislature.

 Austin presented an overview of the events that had occurred in Texas and in the rest of Mexico over the previous year.
 He enumerated several grievances against the political and judicial systems and concluded that Texas needed to become an independent state.
 That could be justified, in his opinion, by language in the Constitution of 1824.

 State constitution

 By the second day of the convention, delegates were in agreement to pursue separate statehood.
 Austin wrote to a friend, "We are now able to sustain A State Govt. and no country ever required one more than this."
 Houston was named chairman of a committee to draft a new state constitution.
 Although Houston had not lived in Texas for very long, he was well-known since he had served as governor of Tennessee and as a member of the United States Congress.

 The new constitution was based on a copy of the 1780 Massachusetts Constitution provided by one of the committee members.
-The proposed document also drew from the constitutions of other states in the United States, including those of Louisianna, Missouri, and Tennessee.
+The proposed document also drew from the constitutions of other states in the United States, including those of Louisiana, Missouri, and Tennessee.
 It provided "meticulous detail" for the new system of government.
 The executive branch structure, proposed by Austin, called for a governor, who would serve two-year terms.
 The state would have a bicameral legislature and a three-tier judiciary system, with local and district courts ultimately kept in check by a state supreme court.